 Buildings contribute a large portion of our national carbon emissions.
 More importantly, they contribute far more to our lives than simply carbon.
 The Green Building Council has developed a framework to shift buildings to net zero carbon, and as part of that framework a comprehensive net-zero carbon building certification for existing commercial buildings.
 Over time, it will be developed into a comprehensive standard that could be used to decarbonise all of Aotearoa’s buildings.

-Sam’s presentation will give you an outline of this standard and how you can meet the growing demand from both central and local government, industry and building occupants to improve building performance.
+Sam’s presentation gave those who attended an outline of this standard and how you can meet the growing demand from both central and local government, industry and building occupants to improve building performance.

 The roadmap can be accessed here.